 Anywhere—make up your own or follow our example here: 31 At-Home Workouts.

 Two-Brain clients also get a full list of in-home equipment programming and possible variations.

 How to Pivot to Online Programming

-If you’re in Growth Phase at Two-Brain Business, open your Roadmap and go to the Online Training Highway.
+If you’re in Growth Phase at Two-Brain Business, open your Growth ToolKit and go to the Online Training Highway.
 You’ll find a full course on adding online training to your gym and getting your clients to use it.

 If you’re in the RampUp Stage, you’ll learn how to take quick action that won’t undermine your future online coaching program.
 But for now: If your gym is in danger of being shut down, you can offer to coach people online.
 This could even create a huge opportunity for you after this crisis ends!